 “An injunction—also known as a restraining order—gives a victim certain rights against his or her abuser.”

 If a protective injunction has been filed against you, it is important that you understand the consequences.
-That’s why it’s imperative to speak with an attorney right away.
 An injunction is a serious matter with potentially damaging consequences including but not limited to the following:

 “An abuser that violates an active injunction can face criminal conviction, jail time, fines, and probation.”

 A Repeat Violence Injunction, established by section 784.046 Florida Statutes, allows for non-family members threatened with repeat violence to seek an injunction against the person causing the violence.
 Repeat Violence, as defined by the applicable Florida law, means 2 incidents of violence or stalking with one incident having occurred within the last six months.
 Violence means any assault, aggravated assault, battery, aggravated battery, sexual assault or battery, stalking, aggravated stalking, kidnapping, or false imprisonment, or any criminal offense resulting in physical injury or death.

 A Dating Violence Injunction, established by section 784.046, Florida Statutes, allows for a victim of dating violence to seek legal protection from the abuser.
 Under applicable Florida law, violence means any assault, aggravated assault, battery, aggravated battery, sexual assault or battery, stalking, aggravated talking, kidnapping, or false imprisonment, or any criminal offense resulting in physical injury or death.
 Essentially, Dating Violence refers to violence between individuals involved in an intimate or romantic relationship that continued for an extended period of time within the previous six months.